jpluimers/Conferences/2015/20151020-DAPUG-Denmark-Nyborg-Hotel-Hesselet/20151021-FixInsight/FixInsight-Session.md

 - [Docs](http://sourceoddity.com/fixinsight/doc.html): we will see most of them in the session.

-The license works for... so you can play with it after the workshop.
+The license until early November so you can play with it after the workshop.
 If you like it, use the coupon (ask Jens) to get a 20% discount when you [buy](http://sourceoddity.com/fixinsight/order.html) it.

 ## Why